How It All Started

 In 1901 Australia was formed as a Commonwealth and a Federal Constitution was proclaimed.
 The Constitution of Australia is the supreme law under which the government of the Commonwealth of Australia operates.
 The Constitution however and very importantly, does not provide a framework or a decision-making model that guides our Governments on decisions taken at all three levels, Federal, State and Local.

 Australians deserve and need a Charter that acts as a framework for decisions taken by our elected representatives, corporations and all people whose decisions affect large numbers of Australians.

 Acknowledgment, support, protection and promotion of the original culture that developed in Australia over tens of thousands of years along with a formal treaty, modeled on New Zealand's Waitangi Treaty.

 Our environment must sustain and be sustainable.
-No person or group or organizational entity is entitled to do anything that harms our increasingly fragile environment.
+No person or group or organizational entity is entitled to approve or engage in activities that harm our increasingly fragile environment.

 Medical, dental and mental health services must be available to all Australians.

 Children are protected, loved and given equal opportunities.